June 6, 2025

 An example of an automatically-generated index page.

-There is a helper script, called mkthumbs which must first be called in order to generate the thumbnail images, but once the thumbnail images exist, everything else is fully automatic.
+In this case, the gallery directory does not need to match the pattern gallery*/.
+There is a helper script, called mkthumbs which must first be called in order to generate the thumbnail images in the gallery directory, but once the thumbnail images exist, everything else about gallery creation is fully automatic.
 An example gallery is shown below.
-Refer to the end of the index.md file to see the macro that triggered the insertion of this gallery.

 1. This is an example of a footnote.
 The Markdown module that I mentioned is: here